Written by: Doug Franzen, MD. University of Washington, Seattle, Washington

 - the “spine sign”

-- Anechoic fluid above the diaphragm or
+- anechoic fluid above the diaphragm or

 - soggy lung (tissue/liver signal).

-While an anechoic stripe above the diaphragm alone makes this diagnosis, I have found that beginners may not always have their machine’s settings optimized and as a result it may appear that the region above the diaphragm is anechoic, leading to a false-positive interpretation.
+While an anechoic stripe above the diaphragm alone makes the diagnosis, I have found that beginners may not always have their machine’s settings optimized and as a result it may appear that the region above the diaphragm is anechoic, leading to a false-positive interpretation.

 The spine sign